 Documentation/UK entry requirements

-Everyone travelling must have a valid passport to present at both exit and entry airports/ports.
+Everyone travelling must have a valid passport with at least six months remaining to present at both exit and entry airports/ports.

 Visa requirements for non-EEA citizens